 - how many parts:

 1/150 Scale.
-Comes molded in white with 40 parts.
+Comes molded in blue with 40 parts.
 Kit stands nearly 12 inches tall when complete.
 Designed by Kraft Ehricke.
 The kits features separating booster and shuttle stages, removable power unit, detailed interior with removable canopy, base and launching pad, 3 ground crew figures and five shuttle crew members for the cockpit.
 Skill level 2.

 Check this Great Build up video by HPI guy on Youtube

 Some interesting facts about your Convair Space Shuttle Craft: On the box it says Transports personnel between earth and space satellite!